goo-oog/CRUD-API-with-Sanctum/README.md

 To make things even more simple, a sample front-end app is provided!

-From the root folder navigate to `vue` folder:
+Open a new terminal and navigate to `vue` folder:

     cd vue

-And from there start the php server on **different** port than 8000:
+From there start the php server on **different** port than 8000:

     php -S localhost:8080

-Please, note that Laravel back-end server should run **on the same host on port 8000**!
+Please, note that Laravel back-end server should run **on the same host on and port should be 8000** !

 Then open `http://localhost:8080` in your browser.